Skip to main content

 The relationship between sleep and the hypothalamic-pituitary-adrenal (HPA) axis is bidirectional and profound.
 Chronic stress, characterized by elevated cortisol levels, is a primary driver of sleep fragmentation and REM suppression.
 DSIP has been shown to have a stress-protective effect, potentially by attenuating the release of corticotropin-releasing hormone (CRH) from the hypothalamus.

-This interaction highlights a key principle of systems biology ∞ sleep is an emergent property of complex interactions between the and the endocrine system.
+This interaction highlights a key principle of systems biology ∞ sleep is an emergent property of complex interactions between the central nervous system and the endocrine system.
 Peptides like DSIP are not merely “sleep peptides”; they are systemic regulators.
 The following list details some of the key physiological systems influenced by DSIP that contribute to its effects on sleep.

 • Glutamatergic System ∞ DSIP appears to modulate the activity of NMDA receptors, which are involved in synaptic plasticity and neuronal excitability.
 This action may contribute to its ability to quiet neuronal firing and promote a state conducive to sleep onset.